grammyjs/storage-supabase/README.md

 - Have both `@supabase/supabase-js` and `grammy` installed
 - Have a defined table for sessions in supabase will the following informations:
-  - `id` as a primary key of string, cannot be null
+  - `id` as a primary key of type `varchar`, cannot be null
-  - `session` as string, cannot be null, either
+  - `session` as `text`.
+Make it nullable.

+  You could also add `created_at` and `updated_at` to keep track of changes.

 ## How to use

-Here is a simple example on how it's done:
+You can check [examples](https://github.com/Satont/grammy-redis-storage/tree/main/examples) folder for full blown usage, or see a simple use case below:

 ```ts
 import { Bot, Context, session, SessionFlavor } from 'grammy';